 People can have a range of emotions after having an abortion.
 Most people feel relief, but sometimes people feel sad or regretful.
 This is totally normal.
 If your mood keeps you from doing the things you usually do each day, call your doctor or nurse for help.
 You can also call Exhale or Backline for free, confidential, and non-judgmental emotional support after an abortion — no matter how you’re feeling.

 How will the abortion pill affect my periods?

-It's normal to bleed and spot off and on for several weeks after your abortion.
-Use pads until the heavy bleeding lets up.
-Wait at least a week before using tampons or cups.
+It’s normal to bleed and spot off and on for several weeks after your abortion.
+Use pads so you can track how much you’re bleeding, until the heavy bleeding lets up.
+Then you can use tampons or menstrual cups if you want to.

 Abortion starts a new menstrual cycle, so your period should go back to normal 4-8 weeks after your abortion.